Filing 1042-S – How to Prepare for Tax Season

 Preparing a 1042-S isn’t an easy task, and to make matters worse, filing incorrectly can lead to penalties, fines and unnecessary stress.

 But not to worry, today we will address some of the most common questions associated with filing a 1042-S: What is a 1042-S?
 How do I know what income to report?
 What deadlines should I be aware of when filing a 1042-S?
-Should I be aware of any changes in filing regulations since last year?
+Should I be aware of any recent changes to the document?

 What is a 1042-S form used for?